PS Plus probably won't see a better Black Friday deal than this

-Black Friday is always a great time of year for PlayStation gamers, as the console's online subscription service - PS Plus - tends to get a hefty discount, and 2021 is no different with 12 months of PS Plus down to just £29.85 at ShopTo.
+Black Friday is always a great time of year for PlayStation gamers, as the console's online subscription service - PS Plus - tends to get a hefty discount.
+And 2021 is no different with 12 months of PS Plus down to just $39.99 in the US and a similar 12 months of PS Plus membership on sale for £29.85 at ShopTo.

 In the grand scheme of Black Friday deals, this PlayStation Plus offer is a corker, so if you're the proud owner of a PS4, PS4 Pro or lucky enough to have a PS5 - this is the deal for you.
 You can also check out all of this year's PS5 Black Friday deals right here should you have more cash to splash.